Bret Hart: Stampede Wrestling (1976–1984)

 In 1976, Hart began working for his father's Stampede Wrestling promotion in Calgary.
 Hart first began helping the promotion by refereeing matches.
 At a 1978 event in Saskatoon, Saskatchewan, a wrestler was unable to perform his match, forcing Stu to ask his son to stand in as a replacement.
 Hart teamed with Hubert Gallant losing to Mr. Hito and Mr. Sakurada.
 Before long, he became a regular contender, eventually partnering with brother Keith to win the Stampede International Tag Team Championship four times.

 Hart gained some of his most prominent experience with Japanese combatants and real-life trainers Mr. Hito and Mr. Sakurada.
 Hart also had high-impact matches against Tom Billington, who was better known by his in-ring name as the Dynamite Kid.
 In the midst of wrestling alongside his family, Hart made a point not to ride on the shoulders of his elders.
 Hart faithfully jobbed as requested of him, taking pride in the believability of his performances.
 As he said himself, "No one could take a shit-kicking like Bret Hart".
 Although he dreaded partaking in interviews and speaking in front of a crowd, Hart went on to win the promotion's top titles, including two British Commonwealth Mid-Heavyweight Championships, five International Tag Team Championships, and six North American Heavyweight Championships.

-Hart also wrestled Tiger Mask in New Japan Pro-Wrestling (NJPW), a promotion for whom he often wrestled during the early to mid-1980s.
-He remained one of Stampede's most successful performers until the promotion, along with several wrestlers, was acquired by the World Wrestling Federation (WWF) in August 1984.
+Hart remained one of Stampede's most successful performers until the promotion, along with several wrestlers, was acquired by the World Wrestling Federation (WWF) in August 1984.